abhinavprakash199/SIGN-OFF-TIMING-ANALYSIS/THEORY.md

 ### Latch Timing
 **Latch can start sampling data from the rising edge(or falling edge) itself and continue sampling till the respective falling edge (or rising edge)** because latches are level sensitive whereas **Flipflop can only sample the data "at" Rising edge or Negative edge** because flipflops are edge sensitive.
 Both holds the data when they are disable (Latch disable at level and Flipflop disable just after triggering level).

+- In cade od STA Enable pin of the latch acts like a clock to a latch(as latches do nat have clock input).

 Generally designers prefer flip flops over latches because of this edge-triggered property, which makes their life easy to do analysis and interpretation the design.